 You can’t upgrade his weapon at all but I haven’t heard a ruling on if these characters without weapons can help man a cannon.
 If so, that would make both the Musician and Standard Bearer more affordable for naval games.

-This guy is probably my most-used-character.
+This guy is probably my most used Blood & Plunder Characters.
 For 3 points you get Tough, Battle Hardened, a Command Point for a Rally action and the model doesn’t lose his weapons and ability to function as a normal soldier.
 For 3 points!
 The combination of Tough and the Rally command action is incredibly powerful.
 Removing Fatigue for free usually means the command action can be spent on a another unit and you can keep all your units functioning.
 If you aren’t pushing, you can fairly reliably remove two Fatigue per turn which is amazing.
 The 3″ command radius isn’t great but if you put one Veteran (or Son of Neptune) in the center of your ship, you can Rally any unit on the ship.
 The action economy is incredible.

 I understand Tough is getting an errata to make it less powerful so I hesitate to discuss some of the ways I’ve been using the Veteran, but I guess I’ll just come back here and rewrite as necessary.